Legal Status EvolvingUpdated May 2026

 • GoodRx and discount cards can reduce costs significantly at some pharmacies

 For uninsured patients, the compounded price advantage is hard to ignore.
 A year of brand-name Wegovy can cost over $16,000 out-of-pocket versus $2,400–4,800 for compounded alternatives.
+For more cost-saving strategies, see our guides on finding the cheapest semaglutide online, how to save money on GLP-1s, and getting GLP-1 medications without insurance.

 Safety & Quality Concerns